-Other (10.6% of the loan portfolio) - There are many part-time producers in Texas that support their agricultural operations with non-agricultural income.
+Other (12.0 percent of the loan portfolio) - There are many part-time producers in Texas who support their agricultural operations with non-agricultural income.
 The demographics of Texas are favorable for continued growth in the general economy.
 The business environment continues to attract companies to Texas and its many desirable attributes makes moving to Texas attractive for many families of varying demographics.
 Texas continues to have better than average employment rates when compared to the nation's, and the long range outlook for jobs in manufacturing, health and education is positive.
 As this outlook evolves into economic productivity, the resulting factors will be positive for all segments of the state's economy.
+The exception to improving economic conditions and activity is the oil and gas industry.
+Many consumers are benefiting from lower fuel prices but the recent downturn in prices has presented challenges for those who work in the oil and gas industry.